Perimenopause Symptoms in Your 30s (What No One Tells You)

 Strength training is arguably the most important exercise intervention for perimenopausal women.
 It preserves bone density (which declines with estrogen loss), builds muscle mass (which helps maintain insulin sensitivity), and supports the production of growth hormone and testosterone.
 Even two sessions per week of progressive resistance training can make a significant difference.
 If you've been primarily doing cardio, consider replacing one session per week with weight training.

-Prioritizing sleep is not optional — it's medical.
-If you're struggling in this area, magnesium for sleep is one of the simplest evidence-backed interventions.
+Prioritizing sleep is not optional, it's medical.
+If sleep is the struggle, magnesium for sleep is one of the simplest evidence-backed interventions.
 Poor sleep increases cortisol, which worsens estrogen dominance and brain fog.
-A consistent sleep schedule (same bedtime and wake time daily, even weekends), a cool bedroom, blocking light and screens before bed, and magnesium glycinate can collectively transform your sleep during this phase.
+A consistent sleep schedule (same bedtime and wake time daily, even weekends), a cool bedroom, blocking light and screens before bed, and magnesium glycinate can collectively transform sleep during this phase.

-Stress management is another area where I see women underestimate the impact.
-Cortisol and estrogen are intimately connected — if you're noticing signs your cortisol is too high, that chronic elevation suppresses progesterone production, which worsens estrogen dominance and amplifies every symptom.
+Stress management is another area where women routinely underestimate the impact.
+Cortisol and estrogen are intimately connected, and when signs your cortisol is too high start showing up, that chronic elevation suppresses progesterone production, which worsens estrogen dominance and amplifies every symptom.
 Practices like yoga, meditation, breathwork, time in nature, and therapy aren't luxuries.
 They're legitimate interventions for hormonal health.

 Reducing endocrine disruptors is often overlooked but can be meaningful, especially in early perimenopause when the hormonal system is already under stress.
 Endocrine disruptors are chemicals that interfere with hormone signaling.
 Common sources include BPA in plastics (especially heated plastic), synthetic fragrances (phthalates), and many conventional personal care products.
 Switching to fragrance-free products, avoiding heating food in plastic containers, and choosing cleaner personal care products are practical steps worth taking.